 Snoring is very common.
-In fact, almost half of all normal adults snore, some occasionally, and others chronically.
+Almost half of all normal adults snore, some occasionally, and others chronically.
 If it happens only once in a while, there are steps you can take to help prevent or reduce snoring.
 But, if you snore every night, or very frequently, it’s a good idea to see an ENT specialist to determine what is causing the problem.
 Your snoring could be a symptom of Obstructive Sleep Apnea, a condition that can lead to serious health problems.
-Even if the cause is something more minor, lack of sleep can affect your wellbeing in many ways, so it’s still important to try to find a solution.
+Even if the cause is something more minor, lack of sleep can affect your well-being in many ways, so it’s still important to try to find a solution.

 Loud snoring combined with periods during which breathing frequently stops, is known as Obstructive Sleep Apnea (OSA).
 Serious OSA can result in breathing interruptions lasting more than ten seconds each, occurring multiple times an hour.
 This pattern can continue through the night as the individual tries to sleep.
 OSA can result in reduced blood oxygen levels, leading to problems with the cardiovascular system, and daytime fatigue which can affect work and lifestyle.
-ENT and Allergy Specialists now offers an At Home Sleep Study than can help diagnose OSA.
+ENT and Allergy Specialists now offers an At-Home Sleep Study that can help diagnose OSA.

-Snoring happens when air flow through the back of the mouth and the nose is obstructed, causing vibrations that create a snoring sound.
+Snoring happens when airflow through the back of the mouth and the nose is obstructed, causing vibrations that create a snoring sound.
 When a child snores, the cause could be enlarged tonsils and adenoids, or a dental problem, such as an overbite.
 Other conditions that are far less common include airway blockages, such as a tumor or growth, or birth defects.

 Causes of snoring in adults include:

 Allergies can create swelling of the tissues of the nasal passages.
-This restricts air flow and can lead to snoring.
+This restricts airflow and can lead to snoring.

 Individuals who are overweight may have excess tissue in the throat or mouth that can cause a breathing obstruction.